 We are the Baja SAE competition team at New York University!
 Each year we design, manufacture and race a single-seat off-road vehicle using a standard ten-horsepower engine, a 150-page rule book and not much else.
-Over the past five years, we've grown from being a team of fewer than 15 people to becoming one of the largest collegiate design teams at NYU's Tandon School of Engineering, boasting more than 50 members this season.
+Over the past six years, we've grown from being a team of fewer than 15 people to becoming one of the largest collegiate design teams at NYU's Tandon School of Engineering, boasting more than 70 members this season.

 2018-19 season's car at the Baja SAE Rochester competition in June 2019

 At our first competition nearly five years ago, our design didn’t pass technical inspection; as a result, we couldn’t race.
 We vowed to step up our game.
 The following year we formed separate design subteams to handle each technical aspect of the car's design.
-Currently, we have eight design subteams focusing on all aspects of the vehicle.
+Currently, we have seven design subteams focusing on all aspects of the vehicle.
 We've also recently formed Media and Business subteams contained within our Operations team to handle the administrative aspects of running a Baja team.
 Our current Operations team handles tasks such as maintaining our social media presence, communicating with our faculty and sponsors and managing our team's finances.
-We also have a dedicated Manufacturing team that works with our designers to ensure our car comes together as efficiently as possible.
+We also have a dedicated Manufacturing team that works with our designers to ensure our car is fabricated as efficiently as possible.

 Our inaugural season's car at the Baja SAE California competition in 2017